microsoft/Typedoc-Webpack-Plugin/README.md

 # Typedoc-Webpack-Plugin
 This is a plugin for the Webpack build system that will run Typedoc in order to generate API documentation.

-To use, add require for the module to the Webpack Configuration file, and then place into plugin section:
+To use, add a require for the module to the Webpack Configuration file, and then place into plugin section:

 ```